 How to Make Garlic Oil

 If you’ve ever dipped sourdough or French bread into olive oil and balsamic vinegar, you know how delicious it is!
 Now, get ready for something even better!
+There are many Benefits and Uses of Garlic.
 Using garlic oil with the balsamic vinegar brings the flavor bouquet up a notch!
 It is super easy to make your own garlic oil and there are unlimited ways to use it.

 What you’ll need: